nf-core/sarek/docs/usage.md

 s3://my-reference-data/cache/vep_cache/
 ```

-which can then be used this way in sarek:
+Which can then be used this way in Sarek:

 ```bash
 nextflow run nf-core/sarek \